National identification card (Taiwan)

 Despite the name mentioning "national", not all nationals regulated by Taiwanese nationality law are eligible to apply for an ID card.
-Nationals without household registration is not qualified for an ID card.
+Nationals without household registration are not qualified for an ID card.
 These people, mainly overseas Taiwanese or overseas Chinese, are only eligible to apply for a Taiwan passport.
 They will need to apply for an Exit & Entry Permit or Resident Certificate if they want to perform short-term visit or long-term residency in Taiwan respectively.